 Yes, it is true, as big screen lovers say, that a film in the cinema is a very different thing, but obviously we are in an era in which the populations of large urban centers, where the web infrastructures are good. , they are getting used more and more to the comforts at home, and they have less and less desire to go out for traffic, overcrowding, fear of terrorism, the virus, and who knows what other things.
 The positive side, however, is that theatrical distribution has never been democratic while movies streaming and online distribution certainly are.

 While large distributors and exhibitors decide which products to launch in cinemas, even for auteur films under the influence of large festivals, sector institutions and cultural lobbies, interested exclusively in profit or prestige, in the streaming film, which has an over the top infrastructure with very low costs, it is only the audience that decides to watch it that determines success.

-The incredible has become reality: a director could produce a low-cost film on his own and upload it to a platform like Vimeo, for example, to make it available for rent and sale, and have tens of thousands or millions of viewers.
+The incredible has become reality: a director could produce a low-cost film on his own and upload it to a streaming platform to make it available for rent and sale, and have tens of thousands or millions of viewers.
 But unfortunately this is not the case.